Nitro Motorsports

 Nitro Motorsports is an American professional auto racing team that currently competes in the ARCA Menards Series and the Trans-Am Series with the Trans-Am TA2 class.
 The team bought and operates the remains of Venturini Motorsports, in which they also operate from their former race shop in Concord, North Carolina.

 History

-Nitro Motorsports was formed by Nick Tucker and Joe Tovo.
-Tucker, a former NASCAR driver in the NASCAR Craftsman Truck Series and the ARCA Menards Series.
-Tucker founded the racing team in 2016 as Nitro Kart, where it would become one of the most successful karting brands in North America and in the Trans-Am Series in the Ta2 class in 2021 winning the 2023 and 2024 championships with Brent Crews and Raphael Matos respectively.
+Nitro Motorsports was formed by Nick Tucker, a former NASCAR driver in the NASCAR Craftsman Truck Series and the ARCA Menards Series.
+Tucker founded the racing team in 2016 as Nitro Kart, where it would become one of the most successful karting brands in North America and in the Trans-Am Series in the TA2 class in 2021 winning the 2023 and 2024 championships with Brent Crews and Raphael Matos respectively.
 On November 27, 2024, the team announced they would collaborate with Venturini Motorsports to be in the ARCA Menards Series for 2025.

 On April 18, 2025, it was announced that Venturini Motorsports would be sold to the team after the 2025 season.

 ARCA Menards Series

+Car No. 15 history

+On January 13, 2026, it was announced that Jake Finch will drive the No. 15 Toyota at Daytona and Talladega.
+Mia Lovell would drive the No. 15 at Phoenix for the West Series double header.
+Jade Avedisian would drive the No. 15 at Kansas, Pocono, Chicagoland, Iowa, and Bristol.
+Sam Corry would drive the No. 15 at Watkins Glen.
+Wesley Slimp would drive the No. 15 at Michigan.
+Will Robinson would drive the No. 15 at Lime Rock.
+Ashton Higgins would drive the No. 15 at IRP for the East Series double header.
+Landon Brown would drive the No. 15 at Kansas.